The number of zeros of linear combinations of $L$-functions near the critical line: Introduction

-Although linear combinations of $L$-functions have many zeros off the critical line, it was conjectured by Montgomery that $100\%$ of the zeros of $F(s)=\sum_{j\le J} b_j L_j(s)$ lie on the critical line, if $J\geq 2$, $b_1, \dots, b_J$ are nonzero real numbers, and the $L_j(s)$ satisfy certain natural conditions (in particular they must verify the same functional equation).
-Bombieri and Hejhal \cite{BH} established this conjecture if $L_1, \dots, L_J$ satisfy the assumptions A1, A2, A3 and A5 below, conditionally on the GRH for the $L$-functions $L_j$ and an assumption on the spacing of their zeros.
-Unconditionally, Selberg \cite{Se} established that a positive proportion of the zeros of $F(s)=\sum_{j\le J} b_j L_j(s)$ lie on the critical line, in the special case where all of the $L_j$ are Dirichlet $L$-functions.
+Although linear combinations of $L$-functions have many zeros off the critical line, it was conjectured by Montgomery that $100\%$ of the zeros of $F(s)$ lie on the critical line, if the $L_j$ are primitive\footnote{An $L$-function is primitive if it cannot be written as a product of non-trivial $L$-functions, where the trivial $L$-function is the constant $1$.} $L$-functions satisfying assumptions A1 and A2 below.
+Bombieri and Hejhal \cite{BH} established this conjecture if the $L_j$ satisfy the assumptions A1, A2, A3 and A5 below, conditionally on the GRH and a zero-spacing hypothesis for each of the $L_j $.
+Unconditionally, Selberg \cite{Se} established that a positive proportion of the zeros of $F(s)$ lie on the critical line, in the special case where all of the $L_j$ are Dirichlet $L$-functions having the same parity and conductor.